Spousal Support Lawyer in Long Beach, CA

-What is a permanent spousal support award is ordered and I lose my job or make a lot less money?
+What is a permanent spousal support award that is ordered and I lose my job or make a lot less money?

 You will need to file a Request for Order (RFO) motion to modify the original spousal support order based on a material change in circumstances based on the Family Code Section 4320 factors.
 This request depends on how the original order was made.
 Speaking with a Long Beach Spousal Support attorney and evaluating the litigation costs associated with such a motion and the likelihood of success is recommended.